 This web page shows only a small excerpt of our Murrarey research.Another 596 words (43 lines of text) covering the years 1203, 1170, 1100, 1255, 1297, 1320, 1333, 1360, 1629, 1703, 1446, 1586, 1598, 1598, 1715, 1745, 1765, 1608, 1673, 1660, 1724, 1600, 1655, 1631, 1703, 1640, 1650, 1716, 1691, 1701, 1663, 1719, 1710, 1715, 1663, 1734 and are included under the topic Early Murrarey History in all our PDF Extended History products and printed products wherever possible.

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations

-of the name Murrarey include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry and many more.
+of the name Murrarey include Murray, Murrey, Moray, Morey, Morrey, Morry, Murry, MacMhuirich (Gaelic) and many more.

 Early Notables of the Murrarey family (pre 1700)

 at this time was Sir Robert Moray (Murrey, Murray) (1608-1673), a Scottish soldier, statesman, diplomat, judge, spy, freemason and natural philosopher; John Murray, 1st Duke of Atholl, KT